pods-framework/pods-code-library/tutorial/learning-from-new-tutorials-section.md

             "advanced","using-custom-taxonomies","using-pods-in-themes","choosing-content-types","getting-started","using-pods-pages"
         ]
     },
-    "tutorial_type": "Advanced", "Using Custom Taxonomies", "Using Pods In Themes", "Choosing Content Types", "Getting Started", "Using Pods Pages", "customFields: [
+    "customFields: [
     {"key":"_yoast_wpseo_title", "value": "Learning From The New Tutorials Section - Pods Framework"}, {"key":"_yoast_wpseo_metadesc", "value": "Code and strategies used in the tutorials section redesign you can use to help display custom post types and custom taxonomies in your WordPress theme."}